Jonatan202/visual-code/src/readme.md

 desires to obtain pain of itself, because it is pain, but because occasionally circumstances occur in which toil and pain can procure him some great pleasure.
 To take a trivial example, which of us ever undertakes laborious physical exercise, except to obtain some advantage from it?
-But who has any right to find fault with a man who chooses to enjoy a pleasure that has no annoying onsequences, or one who avoids a pain that produces no resultant pleasure?"
+But who has any right to find fault with a man who chooses to enjoy a pleasure that has no annoying onsequences, or one who avoids a pain that produces na resultant pleasure?"